 September: Coffee & Biofuels

 There are many regarded opportunities to use leftover coffee, starting from an effective compost to being used as an odor remover for whiffy socks.
-One of the maximum exciting developments of 2014 become the brand new business enterprise Bio-Bean.
+One of the most exciting developments in 2014 became the brand-new business enterprise Bio-Bean.

-Set-up in January by way of Arthur Kay, the organization takes the used espresso grounds from London espresso stores and turns the waste into a complicated bio-gasoline.
+Set up in January by way of Arthur Kay, the organization takes the used espresso grounds from London espresso stores and turns the waste into a complicated bio-gasoline.
 In September, they received a €500,000 supply from the Dutch Lottery.
-Although broadly suspected as a bribe with which to grow their ratings from the United Kingdom at some stage in Eurovision (OK, I made that bit up), the money will help the environmentally inexperienced Bio-Bean increase their operations and build a plant big sufficient to address the processing of the collected coffee grounds.
+Although broadly suspected as a bribe with which to grow their ratings from the United Kingdom at some stage in Eurovision (OK, I made that bit up), the money will help the environmentally inexperienced Bio-Bean increase their operations and build a plant sufficient to address the processing of the collected coffee grounds.
 One gold star for Bio-Bean.
-A super concept and true luck for 2015.
+It’s a super concept and true luck for 2015.